Benbatl

-Benbatl (foaled 15 February 2014) is a British Thoroughbred racehorse.
+Benbatl (foaled 15 February 2014) is a retired British Thoroughbred racehorse and breeding stallion.
 He was unraced as a two-year-old in 2016 but in the following year he won the Hampton Court Stakes and was placed in both the Craven Stakes and the Dante Stakes as well as finishing fifth in the Epsom Derby.
 In 2018 he began the season in Dubai where he won the Singspiel Stakes and the Al Rashidiya before defeating a strong international field in the Dubai Turf.
 On his return to Europe he won the Bayerisches Zuchtrennen in Germany and was then sent to Australia where he took the Caulfield Stakes and ran second in the Cox Plate.
 In 2019 he secured the first of two victories in the Joel Stakes.
 He won the Singspiel Stakes for a second time in 2020, and the Joel Stakes for a second time in 2021.
 At the end of the 2021 season he was retired to stud.